Module 2

 Niamh

-Fiona isn't the one who'll be sitting across from the Central Bank examiner.
-Article 50(1) is clear: if a person is interacting with an AI system, they must be informed.
-There's no "unless the CMO thinks it's unnecessary" exception.
+Fiona isn't the one across from the Central Bank examiner.
+Article 50(1) — users interacting with AI must be told.
+No "unless the CMO thinks it's unnecessary" carve-out.

 Wednesday Evening — Pre-Release Audit